BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 An `IntegrationField` is an `MxN` 2D array of 16-bit values.
 It uses the `CostField` to produce a cumulative cost to reach the end goal/target.
 It's an ephemeral field, as in it gets built for a required sector and then consumed by the `FlowField` calculation.

-When a new route needs to be processed the field values are set to `u16::MAX` and the grid cell containing the goal is set to `0`.
+When a new route needs to be processed the field values are set to `u16::MAX` and the field cell containing the goal is set to `0`.

 A series of passes are performed from the goal as an expanding wavefront calculating the field values:

 1. The valid ordinal neighbours of the goal are determined (North, East, South, West - when not against a sector/world boundary)
-2. For each ordinal grid cell lookup their `CostField` value
+2. For each ordinal field cell lookup their `CostField` value
 3. Add the `CostField` cost to the `IntegrationFields` cost of the current cell (at the beginning this is the goal int cost `0`)
 4. Propagate to the next neighbours, find their ordinals and repeat adding their cost value to to the current cells integration cost to produce their cumulative integration cost, and repeat until the entire field is done